financial info & counseling

 Student Accounts also helps students register if they are having their tuition costs paid directly by a third party sponsorship; they send the necessary documentation to that third party and take in payment.

-There can be other places on our wide campus to offer specific advice on finances and financial options.
-There is a helpful compilation on the Enrolment Services website.
+There may be other places on campus that offer specific advice on finances and financial options.